sara-nl/rdm-training-datasupporters-april-2024/Sharing-and-collaborating-flows/README.md

 > * What are our real-life experiences of this stage?
 Is it planned for in advance of a research project?
 > * In an ideal working environment, collaboration goes hand in hand with replication.
 Everyone should get the same results with the same dataset and analysis approach.
 How can this be supported by technical infrastructure?

-## 3. Start using Yoda
+## 3. Collaboration via Yoda

+There are various options at SURF for storaging and managing data.
+We've taken a look at Research Drive, and now we're going to show you the data management platform Yoda.
+We will use Yoda to collaborate on our research with scientists from other institutes.

 The portal can be found [here](https://scuba-yoda.irods.surfsara.nl).
 Login with the credentials you have been provided with.
 We will walk through some key elements of Yoda using our data set:
-- Uploading data
+- Uploading our data
 - Adding metadata according to predefined schemas
-- Submitting data to the 'vault' area
+- Inviting users to join our new research area
-- Reviewing submissions by a data manager

 ## 4. Best practices
 We have been considering a scenario in which a DMP was either insufficiently detailed or simply foregone, leaving us with a blank slate to address the specific need of collaborating on our data set.
 Hopefully this illustrates the importance of creating DMPs that outline data sharing and collaboration strategies from the outset of research projects.